wmgleason/Coding-Quiz/README.md

 <h2>Description</h2>

+This quiz offers the user a timed quiz in which they must answer several short questions on coding.
+It allows the user to save their high score at the end.
-This short coding quiz is meant to exercise the use of elementary HTML, CSS, JavaScript and APIs.
+This short coding quiz is meant as an exercise for the author in the use of elementary HTML, CSS, JavaScript and APIs.

 <h2>Visuals</h2>